tdwg/ac/docs/structure.md

 Unfortunately, even for standard list formats like CSV, different software packages choose different escape methods, hindering interchange.
-In the absence of an implementation-specific choice we recommend to use "|" as separator and "\\|" as an escaped vertical bar.
+In the absence of an implementation-specific choice we RECOMMEND to use "|" as separator and "\\|" as an escaped vertical bar.